 In a world of chatbots and email, you might think that shoppers today rarely call businesses.
 The opposite is true.
 According to The Zendesk customer experience trends report 2020, the phone is still the most common tool used by customers to resolve problems with a company.

 Not sure how inbound and outbound call centres differ?
-We’re here to help.
-In this post, we’ll cover the key differences between each type of call centre, along with the different types of inbound and outbound call that your team can make to reach customers.
+We're here to help.
+In this post, we'll cover the key differences between each type of call centre.
+We'll also look at the different types of inbound and outbound call that your team can make to reach customers.

 Inbound vs outbound call centres